hapidjus/laravel-impersonate-ui/README.md

 	*
 	* Trying to save some clicks?
 	* Then this is the option for you!
 Select a user and BOOM -
-	* form submited - user impersonated.
+	* form submitted - user impersonated.
 No need to click any
 	* pesky buttons.
 	*
 	*/
 	'show_button' => true,

 	/**
-	* Globaly include laravel-impersonate-ui.
+	* Globally include laravel-impersonate-ui.
 	*
 	* Or use this view: @include('impersonate-ui::impersonate-ui')
 	*